-3. The main menu will be displayed.
+The main menu will be displayed.
 Click on Registration option.

-4. The Registration page will be displayed.
-Select the following:
+- The Registration page will be displayed.
+Select the following: - The main menu will be displayed.
+Click on Registration option.

-College Semester and year Action (i.e., Add or Drop) Type in the Section Number.
+College Semester and Year Action (i.e., Add or Drop) Type in the Section Number.
 Click on Submit button